Mitochondrial Dysfunction

 The source of the mitochondrial dysfunction may be the upregulation of the nitric oxide/peroxynitrite cycle, according to the theory developed by Dr. Martin Pall, PhD.
 (See Neural Sensitization Protocol)

-Fatigue Syndrome as a NO/ONOO¯ Cycle Disease
+Myalgic Encephalomyelitis/Chronic Fatigue Syndrome as a NO/ONOO- Cycle Disease

 by Martin L. Pall, PhD

-Dr. Paul Cheney, MD, discusses energy production in a portion of the following lecture.
-Measurements of mitochondrial function in CFS patients showed "significant derangement" that he describes as a generalized brown-out.
-This suggests to him a metabolic cause.
-(See Defects of Detoxification)
+Dr. Paul Cheney, MD, discussed energy production in a lecture in February, 1999, at the Third International Congress of Bioenergetic Medicine.
+Measurements of mitochondrial function in CFS patients, he said, showed "significant derangement" that he described as a generalized brown-out.
+This suggested to him a metabolic cause.

 Dr. David Bell describes reasons to believe that chronic fatigue syndrome, characterized by post-exertional malaise, is a type of mitochondrial disease (see Mitochondrial Cytopathy below) that has not been properly studied.